rust-lang/rfcs/text/3502-cargo-script.md

 - If your script has the same name as a built-in subcommand, then you have to prefix it with `./`
 - If you browse a random repo and try to run one of your aliases or third-party commands, you could unintentionally get a local script instead.
 - If `PATH` is unset or set to an empty string, then running `build` will run `cargo build` and run the built-in `build` command rather than your script

+This increases the maintenance and support burden for the cargo team, a team that is already limited in its availability.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives